Bloomsbury USA Children’s

 THE VANQUISHERS is a fun, spooky story packed with fantastic friendships.
 I think readers who enjoyed THE DARKDEEP by Ally Condie and Brendan Reichs should check this one out for sure.

 Recommended for Ages 8 to 12.

 Boog, Cedric and Aaron are Black.
 Jules is Latine and nonbinary.

 Profanity/Crude Language Content

-Note: This post contains affiliate links, which do not cost you anything to use, but which help support the costs of running this blog.
-I received a free copy of CHIRP in exchange for my honest review.
+Note: This post contains affiliate links, which do not cost you anything to use, but which help support this blog.
+I received a free copy of THE VANQUISHERS in exchange for my honest review.